 The firm announced three new machine learning-based capabilities that extend the existing functionality of its Life Science Analytics Cloud.

-“This trio of new LSAC proficiencies demonstrates Saama’s commitment to strategic, targeted and pragmatic deployment of AI to continually advance clinical operations,” said Malaikannan Sankarasubbu, Vice President of AI Research at Saama.
+“This trio of new LSAC proficiencies demonstrates Saama’s commitment to strategic, targeted and pragmatic deployment of AI to continually advance clinical operations,” says Malaikannan Sankarasubbu, Vice President of AI Research at Saama.
 “These exciting new features are the first in a series that will be launched throughout 2019 to exponentially enhance the value of our LSAC platform for Saama’s life science partners.
 These new features translate into clinical trial time and cost savings and, ultimately, safer and more effective drugs.”

 Operational and Financial Risk Mitigation